Bankwest Credit Cards

-- Basic personal information.
-You need to provide some basic information about yourself, like your residential address, date of birth and contact details.
+- Personal information.
+You need to provide some basic information about yourself, including your residential address, date of birth and contact details.

 - Identification.
-New Bankwest accounts holders will need to provide at least two of the following forms of identification: Driver’s licence, Medicare card, passport or birth certificate.
+If you're new to Bankwest, you'll need to provide at least two of the following forms of identification: Driver’s licence, Medicare card, passport or birth certificate.

 - Financial details.
 If you work for an employer, you may have to provide your two most recent payslips, and if you’re a new Bankwest customer, you have to show bank statements for the last three months.
 If you’re self-employed you have to show your two most recent Notice of Assessments from the tax office.
 You’re also required to provide information about your other income, assets, ongoing expenses and liabilities.

 Once the online application has been completed, you will receive a reference number which can be quoted for any application inquiries with Bankwest.
 Bankwest may contact your employer or accountant to verify your current employment status.
 You may be required to provide some more details including income verification and original ID.
 Bankwest will get in touch to advise you within 10 working days.
 For any further inquiries please contact Bankwest via the "Contact Us" tab on their website and quote your reference number.